mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ```

 !!! note "Info"
-    The rule governing the specification of starting voltage magnitudes is simple.
-If a bus has an in-service generator and is declared the generator bus (`type = 2`), then the starting voltage magnitudes are specified using the setpoint provided within the generator.
+    The rule governing the specification of initial voltage magnitudes is simple.
+If a bus has an in-service generator and is declared the generator bus (`type = 2`), then the initial voltage magnitudes are specified using the setpoint provided within the generator.
 This is because the generator bus has known values of voltage magnitude that are specified within the generator.

     On the other hand, the slack bus (`type = 3`) always requires an in-service generator.
-The starting value of the voltage magnitude at the slack bus is determined exclusively by the setpoints provided within the generators connected to it.
+The initial value of the voltage magnitude at the slack bus is determined exclusively by the setpoints provided within the generators connected to it.
 This is a result of the slack bus having a known voltage magnitude that must be maintained.

     If there are multiple generators connected to the generator or slack bus, the initial voltage magnitude will align with the magnitude setpoint specified for the first in-service generator in the list.

 ---

-##### Custom Starting Voltages
+##### Custom Initial Voltages
-This method of specifying starting values has a significant advantage in that it allows the user to easily change the starting voltage magnitudes and angles, which play a crucial role in iterative methods.
+This method of specifying initial values has a significant advantage in that it allows the user to easily change the initial voltage magnitudes and angles, which play a crucial role in iterative methods.
 For instance, suppose we define our power system as follows:
 ```@example initializeACPowerFlowFlat
 using JuliaGrid # hide
 @default(unit) # hide